robbynurdiansyah/wordpress-company-profile/Readme.md

-# WordPress Company Profile Website
+# NextGen Digital - Company Profile Website

 This repository showcases a **Company Profile Website** built with **WordPress**.
 The project demonstrates how WordPress can be customized and configured to create a professional, responsive, and easy-to-manage company website.